 Introverts can make great marketers because they have introverted skills to connect with their audience and the voice of the customer to make inspiring marketing campaigns.
 There’s no doubt that Lego — a product that thrives on creativity — utilized emotional intelligence to build their most recent online marketing campaigns.
 And an introvert was probably behind the genius of it all.

 The Power of Introverts

 Our modern world of networking and business is made for extroverts, but that doesn’t mean that your company cannot make a difference in changing that perspective.

 You might not know who around you is an introvert — or you may very well be one yourself — but you can push for quiet spaces and demand solitude.
 You can showcase the importance of embracing different learning and creative styles, and you can develop and hone your emotional intelligence.

-If you are an introvert, showcase just how important your empathy and creativity is to the business.
+If you are an introvert, showcase just how important your empathy and creativity are to the business.

 Introverts should be able to embrace their talents just as much as extroverts have the room to embrace their own.
 There is no reason to hide your quiet, and no reason to feel shame for being soft-spoken.